menu

 Demographics

 White River is an extremely ethnically-diverse city.
 The people who call White River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of White River residents report their race to be Native American, followed by White.
-Important ancestries of people in White River include German, Russian, Irish, English, and Norwegian.
+Important ancestries of people in White River include German, Russian, Irish, English, and French.

 The most common language spoken in White River is English.
 Other important languages spoken here include Native American languages and German/Yiddish.